woothemes/sensei/readme.txt

 - Replace "Continue to next lesson" with "Back to lesson" CTA in quiz when lesson is last in course [#7642](https://github.com/Automattic/sensei/pull/7642)
 - Register blocks to make their translations available in the editor [#7643](https://github.com/Automattic/sensei/pull/7643)
 - Tour modal tooltip visibility [#7653](https://github.com/Automattic/sensei/pull/7653)

-### 4.24.1 - 2024-06-13
-#### Security
-- Improve security for lessons and modules ordering

-#### Fixed
-- Avoid creating a new translation if it exists already [#7609](https://github.com/Automattic/sensei/pull/7609)
-- Change some taxonomy capabilities to fix some behaviors [#7613](https://github.com/Automattic/sensei/pull/7613)
-- Contact teacher form not displaying correctly in Learning Mode [#7610](https://github.com/Automattic/sensei/pull/7610)
-- Register Sensei LMS custom post types without delay [#7607](https://github.com/Automattic/sensei/pull/7607)
-- Support "0" or other falsy values as an answer for a quiz question [#7614](https://github.com/Automattic/sensei/pull/7614)